With strikes targeting rockets and tunnels, the Israeli tactic of ‘mowing the grass’ returns to Gaza

 Israeli officials have justified the airstrikes and invasions with the need to destroy rocket stockpiles used by Hamas and Islamic Jihad, a smaller militia in the strip.
 In 2011 Israel also unveiled its short-range defense system, known as Iron Dome, which it claims to have a 90 percent success rate at intercepting rockets and artillery from Gaza.

-The strikes have also target tunnels dug by Palestinian militia groups into Israeli territory, according to Israeli officials.
+The strikes also have target tunnels dug by Palestinian militia groups into Israeli territory, according to Israeli officials.
 In 2014, officials said that Hamas militiamen had emerged from the tunnels wearing Israeli military uniforms and killed soldiers.

 Israeli officials have been open about their aims with such tactics.
 “This sort of maintenance needs to be carried out from time to time, perhaps even more often,” Yoav Galant, a former military commander of Israel’s southern district who is now in politics, said in a radio interview in 2014.